Antronex/Antronex/README.md

 # 💫 About Me:
-👨‍💻 Just a chill programmer 🧊<br>🚀 Specialized in FiveM & Web Development 🌐
+👨‍💻 Just a chill dev 🧊<br>🚀 Specialized in FiveM & Web Development 🌐

 ## 🌐 Socials: